‘RHOC’ Star Gina Kirschenheiter Calls Emily Simpson A ‘Victim’, Suggests She’s A Fake Friend

 Despite being thick as thieves during their first season together on The Real Housewives of Orange County, Gina Kirschenheiter and Emily Simpson couldn’t be further apart these days.
 The women’s rift began in the early stages of Season 14, and much help wasn’t given from fellow cast members Tamra Judge, Shannon Beador and Kelly Dodd.
 The duo seemed to argue mostly about how one another wasn’t acting like a proper friend towards the other, and it looks like Gina is sticking to her guns even after the season and reunion have wrapped.

-Gina caught up with People TV’s Reality Check (via Yahoo) this week and dished on her current situation with Emily.
+Gina caught up with People TV’s Reality Check, via Yahoo, this week and dished on her current situation with Emily.
 From the words spoken, it doesn’t look like the two women are going to come together any time soon.

-“I’ve had a rough friendship with Emily,” Gina started off.
 “I just feel like Emily defines friendship differently and I think she’s really good at coming and telling me when I’m ‘being a bad friend’ or letting her down.
 She cries about it and makes herself a victim.
 But I’m just more like, ‘Are we friends or aren’t we?'”

 Gina continued to say that Emily regularly cancels plans on her, which she feels is detrimental to their friendship.